ai-factory-ado/template/README.md

 ## 2 Project Setup

+The bootstrap pipeline in the AI Factory project will create a new Azure DevOps project called "Project-projectname".
+The project name comes from the parameter file, and the default value is mnist.
+We will be working in this new project from this point onwards.

 ### 2.1 Update project settings

 Navigate to Project settings and change the following settings under the Pipeline section: